-Tokyo Olympic tickets will be sold via the internet, Japan-related travel agencies, the Olympic Committee in your own country, and at ticket vending machines at convenience stores in Japan.
+Tokyo Olympic tickets will be sold online by official resellers in every country, and through standard ticket outlets in Japan (convenience stores, ticket agencies and online).
 Sale dates have not been released yet, but we’ll have them for you as soon as they are.

 Yoyogi National Gymnasium: MAHATHIR MOHD YASIN / Shutterstock.com